suizokukan/wisteria/ROADMAP.md

     * Bugfix: progress_bar displayed by compute_results() is now erased
       after it has been displayed.
 The text written over with the next call to rprint() is now perfectly readable. (task-65)
-    * Improved the content of main() and of bin/wisteria so that the returned value of main() is sys.exit-ed() . (task-64)
+    * improved the content of main() and of bin/wisteria so that the returned value of main() is sys.exit-ed() . (task-64)
     * Fixed a bug in read_cfgfile(): ARGS.checkup >
       wisteria.globs.ARGS.checkup (task-63)